Does Home Insurance Cover Slip-and-Fall Accidents?

 The Injury Involves a Business Activity or Intentional Act

 Standard homeowners policies exclude liability for injuries connected to business operations conducted from the home.
-If a client slips during a business meeting in your home office, your homeowners policy typically won't cover the claim.
+If a client slips during a business meeting in your home office, your homeowners policy won't cover the claim.
 Intentional acts, where the homeowner deliberately caused the injury, are also excluded from all liability coverage under Coverage E.

 What Happens After a Guest Slips and Falls in Your Home?